 We believe that we offer a highly differentiated suite of solutions for a broad range of market channels, spanning the spectrum of traditional healthcare system participants such as employers, health plans, and health systems as well as global financial services businesses and other organizations.
-We plan to execute this strategy by selling additional, high
+We plan to execute this strategy by selling additional, high value services to our Clients, including our primary care services, chronic condition management programs, and mental health services.
+We believe that this strategy will help drive an increase in our average revenue per member over time.

 Within existing Clients, we believe our current membership represents only a portion of the potential members available to us.
 Our existing health plan Clients and self-insured Clients associated with these health plans currently purchase our solutions for only a portion of their beneficiaries in the aggregate, and we estimate this provides us the opportunity to grow our membership base by expanding our penetration within our existing Clients.
-We also have substantial room to drive cross-sell opportunities of chronic condition management products into our Client base of telehealth customers, as we see limited overlap of existing Client bases.
+We also have substantial room to drive cross-sell opportunities of chronic condition management products into our Client base of telehealth customers.